aws-observability/aws-o11y-recipes/docs/recipes/amg-athena-plugin.md

 Let's first set up the necessary infrastructure.

 ### Set up Amazon Athena

+We want to see how to use Athena in two different scenarios: one scenario around geographical data along with the Geomap plugin, and one in a security-relevant scenario around VPC flow logs.

+First, let's make sure Athena is set up and the datasets are loaded.

+!!! warning
+    You have to use the Amazon Athena console to execute these queries.
+Grafana in general has read-only access to the data sources, so can not be used to create or update data.

+#### Load geographical data

+In this first use case we use a dataset from the [Registry of Open Data on AWS][awsod].
-We will use [OpenStreetMap][osm] (OSM) data to demonstrate the usage of the Athena plugin.
+More specifically, we will use [OpenStreetMap][osm] (OSM) to demonstrate the usage of the Athena plugin for a geographical data motivated use case.
 For that to work, we need to first get the OSM data into Athena.

 So, first off, create a new database in Athena.
 Go to the [Athena console][athena-console] and there use the following three SQL queries to import the OSM data into the database.

-!!! warning
-    You have to use the Amazon Athena console to execute these queries.
-Grafana in general has read-only access to the data sources, so can not be used to create or update data.

 Query 1: